-In real-time, The main challenge lies in understanding in detail the special pricing scenarios where we need to implement the advance pricing.
-If we are the inter-company pricing material, the varied tax structure pertaining to different geographies must be understood in order to perform the correct pricing for the same material.
+In real-time, The main challenge lies in understanding the special pricing scenarios where we need to implement the advance pricing.
+If we are the inter-company pricing material, the varied tax structure pertaining to different geographies must be understood to perform the correct pricing for the same material.

 Advanced pricing takes into account the various diverse market situations.
 This may be seen when the price of the same commodity varies due to a different distribution procedure.
 It can be used when the same customer purchases the product in a specified quantity or volume.
 Or when the price depends on other costs and prices and has a dynamic nature rather than a fixed one.